ethan4768/blog/src/content/bookmarks/2024-12/system-design-101.md

 Every developer maintains a local copy of the main repository and edits and commits to the local copy.

-The commit is very fast because the operation doesn’t interact with the remote repository.
+The commit is very fast because the operation doesn't interact with the remote repository.

 If the remote repository crashes, the files can be recovered from the local repositories.